AppFair/appfair.github.io/index.md

 App Fair apps are sandboxed, which prevents them from accessing files that are not explicitly granted authorization from the user.
 This helps to contain any damage that may be caused by a malicious (or merely poorly-written) application.

-Along with these preventative layers of protection, the underlying system also provides multiple independent remedial protections agains bad actors, regardless of the signing or notarization status of the the app:
+Along with these preventative layers of protection, the underlying system also provides multiple independent remedial protections against bad actors, regardless of the signing or notarization status of the the app:

   * built-in antivirus technology called "XProtect" performs signature-based detection of malware using a database that is updated regularly with signatures of newly-identified malware infections and strains